-A Complete Guide to Finding the Best Electronic Dart Board
+How to Find the Best Electronic Dart Board

 An electronic dartboard is a great way to introduce the game of darts to a broader range of players.

-Using soft tip darts, these boards are safer for kids and ideal for a family darting environment.
+The best electronic dartboards are safe for kids and ideal for a family darting environment.

-The added entertainment value and appeal to younger players has fueled the growth of the electronic dartboard market.
+The added entertainment value has fueled the growth of the electronic dartboard market.

-You can now find these boards in bars, league play and tournament settings, dorm rooms and finished basements around the world.
+You can now find these boards in a variety of settings, including bars, league play and professional level tournaments, dorm rooms and finished basements around the world.

-We’ll also cover the many features of these boards and how to determine which electronic or soft tip dartboard is right for you.
+We’ll also cover the many features of these boards and, importantly, everything you need to know in determining which electronic soft tip dartboard is right for you.

 There are tons of electronic dartboards on the market today, ranging in price from $35 – $500.